The large model pretrained on 16kHz sampled speech audio. Speech datasets from multiple domains were used to pretrain the model:

 - Fisher: conversational telephone speech; noisy telephone data

 When using the model make sure that your speech input is also sampled at 16Khz.
-Note that this model should be fine-tuned on a downstream task, like Automatic Speech Recognition.
-Check out this blog for more information.

 Authors: Wei-Ning Hsu, Anuroop Sriram, Alexei Baevski, Tatiana Likhomanenko, Qiantong Xu, Vineel Pratap, Jacob Kahn, Ann Lee, Ronan Collobert, Gabriel Synnaeve, Michael Auli